Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 Full restoration

 Source: Estimated distribution based on UK Smiles patient survey data and USHAS industry reports.
-"Procedures" includes individual crowns, implants, and veneers counted separately.

-Market Growth Projections — Global Dental Tourism
+Market Projections — Global Dental Tourism

 Global Dental Tourism Market Size Estimates